SOME DIBBLE HISTORY

 Dibble Generalities

 The Dibble name in North America goes back to the earliest settlements.
 The name "Dibble" has many variations, including Dibblee, Dibbell, Daboll, Dible, Dibol, Deble, Deeble, and more.
 Spelling just wasn't very important in the English language before the 19th. century.
-Many people bearing these names are part of one huge interrelated family; many others may not be.
-There is a coat of arms associated with the name, and it prominently features the gardening implement known as a dibble or beansetter.
-However, it remains to be seen whether these alternate spellings or the coat of arms have any relevance to the Dibbles of southeastern Indiana and Cannon Falls, Minnesota.
+Many people bearing these names are part of one huge interrelated family; many others clearly are not.
+There are at least two coats of arms associated with the name, and both prominently feature the gardening implement known as a dibble or beansetter.
+However, it remains to be seen whether these alternate spellings or coats of arms have any relevance to the Dibbles of southeastern Indiana and Cannon Falls, Minnesota.

 Photo of a dibble, a gardening tool for making holes